cloudmesh/client/docs/source/commands/command_group.rst

 Delete a group with a given name::

-  PS> cm group delete --name groupC
+  $ cm group delete --name groupC
   Deletion Successful!

-  PS> cm group info groupC
+  $ cm group info groupC
   ERROR: No group with name groupC found in the cloudmesh database!